 Here are some healthy recipe ideas that I have used time and again both at my own mealtimes and in my classes.

 Check out my food larder for your ‘starter kit’ shopping list.

 The best advice I give to my clients is to take it a little at a time.
 Maybe try one or two new healthy recipes a week when changing your diet.
 Relax into it and enjoy the rewards of cooking and eating in a healthier way.

-As a nutritionist in Galway whether its sports nutrition, lowering cholesterol, trying to lose weight, increase your energy etc. a good repertoire of varied, healthy, seasonal recipes can be have a far greater positive effect than a cupboard full prescription and non prescription medicines( in most cases) to give a person back a good quality of life they thought was not achievable.
+As a nutritionist based in Galway whether it’s sports nutrition, lowering cholesterol, trying to lose weight, increasing your energy etc. A good repertoire of varied, healthy, seasonal recipes can have a far greater positive effect than a cupboard full of prescription and non-prescription medicines( in most cases).
+To give a person back a good quality of life they thought was not achievable.

 My healthy eating Cookery Classes are a great foundation for anyone learning to cook in a positive way.

 If you find that you may have food intolerances building your recipe knowledge, for example, if you are gluten sensitive, dairy or wheat intolerant or coeliac is essential.
 Knowledge is power for these people and there are countless great dishes for all skill levels and palates ready to be cooked, eaten and enjoyed.

 Here Are Some Healthy Recipes That may tickle your fancy.

 Why not take a look and see what you think?